Randy Arozarena Player Props: Rays vs. White Sox

-After hitting .341 with three home runs, two walks and 11 RBI in his past 10 games, Randy Arozarena and the Tampa Bay Rays face the Chicago White Sox (who will start Lucas Giolito) at 1:40 PM ET on Sunday.
+On Thursday, Randy Arozarena (.622 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 7:10 PM ET.

-He collected four RBI (going 3-for-5 with a home run) in his most recent game against the White Sox.
+He had a hitless performance in his previous game (0-for-2) against the Astros.

 Randy Arozarena Game Info & Props vs. the White Sox